The Surrogacy Process

 Psychological Screening and Evaluation

 Once all parties agree to work together and the surrogate pregnancy process moves forward, psychological and medical evaluations will be scheduled.
-Shared Conception ensures the surrogate is psychologically tested and evaluated by a licensed mental health professional experienced in fertility counseling.
-This professional will conduct an in-depth interview with the surrogate candidate and her spouse/partner (if applicable), peruse her background, motivation and suitability.
+Shared Conception ensures the surrogate is psychologically tested and evaluated by a licensed mental health professional experienced in third-party reproduction.
+This professional will conduct an in-depth interview with the surrogate candidate and her spouse/partner (if applicable), and peruse her background, motivation, and suitability.

 Medical Screening

-Your surrogate’s initial medical evaluation is conducted by a physician of your choice.
-Shared Conception will act as the liaison between the surrogate and your IVF physician to coordinate all necessary medical tests and evaluations.
-Since each IVF center is different, a Shared Conception representative will speak directly with your IVF center’s Third Party Coordinator to discuss their specific testing requirements.
+Your surrogate’s initial medical evaluation is conducted by your fertility clinic physician.
+Shared Conception will act as the liaison between the surrogate and your IVF physician, and will facilitate communication so your clinic can schedule any necessary medical tests and evaluation.
+Since each IVF center is different, a Shared Conception representative will speak directly with your IVF center’s Third-Party Coordinator to discuss their specific testing requirements.

 Legal Process